Maine School Choice Roadmap

 Maine Magnet Schools

 Magnet schools are free public schools that allow kids to focus on specific themes, like science or the performing arts.
-There are currently two magnet schools in Maine.
-The Maine School of Science and Mathematics was recently ranked the second-best public high school in the nation by U.S. News & World Report.
-The state also has a public magnet school geared toward studying marine science, technology, transportation, and engineering: The Maine Ocean School.
-If you live near one of Maine’s magnet schools, your child may be able to attend the public magnet school rather than their public neighborhood school.
+There is currently at least one operating magnet school serving 0.1% of the K-12 student population in Maine.
+The Maine School of Science and Mathematics was recently ranked the second-best public high school in the nation by U.S. News & World Report

 Maine Private Schools